Legal-OS/fullstack-coding-exercise/README.md

 Don't worry about designs.
 Feel free to implement something yourself, the quality of UI/UX won't weigh in on your result.

 Once done, don't forget to also answer the follow up questions in the end ([In `FOLLOW_UP.md`](/FOLLOW_UP.md)).
 Please package this folder in a zip file and send it to you contact at Legal OS.
+You do not need to provide us with a datastore, we will set one up ourselves to test you application against.

 Good luck and have fun 😀.
 The cats and the shelter will be thankful! 🙏